 Buying a New Car

 If and when you need a car, you should pay cash for your car, but if you can't, you need to shop around for the best auto loan options available.
-The interest rate you receive on this loan will largely depend on your credit score, and it is recommended to have above a 660 to receive the best rate.
+The interest rate you receive on this loan will largely depend on your credit score.
 A few percentage points may not seem like much, but when you apply it to thousands of dollars, it can add up to a sizeable amount.

 Buying Your First Home